coolblock/vpsVivo/README.md

 # Quick Install of Binaries on Ubuntu 16

-Have a private key ready by going to your wallet, to the debug console and typing in
+Have a private key ready by going to your (controlling) wallet, to the debug console and typing in

 masternode genkey

-To Install 1 vivo masternode in one shot cut and paste the following line and press enter
+To Install 1 vivo masternode in one shot cut and paste the following line and press enter (as root)

 wget -qO- https://raw.githubusercontent.com/coolblock/vpsVIVO/master/utils/vivo/1vivobin.sh | sudo bash